1952 Progressive National Convention: Keynote address by W. E. B. Du Bois

 The convention's keynote address was delivered by W. E. B. Du Bois.
 His speech was delivered after the conclusion of public hearings on the party's platform.
 Du Bois, who had previously supported Wallace's campaign as the 1948 Progressive presidential nominee, again supported the party's presidential ticket.
 His keynote endorsed the party's nominees, outlined the party's platform, and touched on a number of political issues.
 His speech was introduced by the party's national secretary, Calvin Benham Baldwin.

 Du Bois's speech criticized the "two old parties" (the Democrats and Republicans) as both being dedicated to continuing Cold War hostilities with the Soviet Union, arguing that the Progressive Party held the necessary role in ending these tensions.
-He argued in favor of obtaining peace by ending the Korean War, extending an offer of friendship to the Soviet Union and the People's Republic of China (the communist government in Mainland China).
+He voiced his view that the United States was being "rushed into war", and argued that war in the atomic age would be "the supreme, disaster–there is nothing worse".
+Du Bois argued in favor of obtaining peace by ending the Korean War, extending an offer of friendship to the Soviet Union and the People's Republic of China (the communist government in Mainland China).
 The speech also talked about socialism, America's use of propaganda, and colonial imperialism.
-The spech also touched on the subject of Black political representation.
+The speech also touched on the subject of Black political representation.